tidylang2026/tidylang2026.github.io/6_evaluation_plan.md

 ## Evaluation Metrics

-System performance will be ranked based on the following metrics, calculated from the submitted LLR scores:
+System performance will be ranked based on the following metrics, calculated from the submitted score file:

 #### **Primary Metric: Equal Error Rate (EER)**

-The primary metric for ranking will be the **Equal Error Rate (EER)**.
-This will be evaluated on the most challenging condition: **same-speaker, cross-language trials**.
-Evaluations will be performed on both pooled and per-language subsets to assess overall robustness and language-specific performance.
+The primary metric for ranking will be the **EER**.
+Evaluations will be reported on both pooled and four types of trial pair subsets to assess overall robustness and language-specific performance.
+In the evaluation phase, we have two different trial pair lists that all participants must evaluate and submit results for both trial lists.

 #### **Secondary Metric: Minimum Detection Cost Function (minDCF)**